Begin a Career As a Food Inspector: Requirements, Duties and Outlook

 A food inspector has the potential to become employed through many associations and government organizations, such as the USDA and the U.S. Food and Drug Administration, as well as state and county government agencies.
 These government positions are mostly impervious to economic upsets and offer good job security.
 The USDA reported that it employs over 7,500 food and consumer safety inspectors nationwide (www.fsis.usda.gov).

-In 2013, the U.S. Bureau of Labor Statistics reported an average annual salary of agricultural and food science technicians of $37,010.
+In 2015, the U.S. Bureau of Labor Statistics reported an average annual salary of agricultural and food science technicians of $39,000.
 This group included those who inspect prepared foods as well as agricultural crops.
-Outlook for the career is projected to be slower than average, with only 3% growth from 2012-2022.
+Outlook for the career is projected to be average, at 5% growth from 2014-2024.